Frontier unveils all-you-can-fly summer pass for $399

 The airline said a limited amount of passes will be available for an introductory price of $399 per person.
 The pass lets you book an unlimited number of flights for as long as it is valid.

-With the GoWild!
-Pass, Frontier said travelers can book and confirm domestic flights the day before departure.
+With the pass, Frontier said travelers can book and confirm domestic flights the day before departure.
 International flights can be booked and confirmed 10 days before flight departure.

 Frontier said it offers flights to destinations throughout the U.S., Mexico, the Caribbean and Latin America.
 It recently announced a major expansion of service, including eight routes to Puerto Rico.